Clemapfel/jluna/docs/manual.md

 Benchmarks were limited to run only in a single thread, unless otherwise specified.
 The machine was kept clean of other processes during benchmarking.
 The benchmarks were run long enough (>30s per benchmark) for noise to not affect the results.
 Care was taken to never fill up the RAM, as to not run into swap-space related artifacts.
 Potential cache-effects were not accounted for.

 A [custom benchmark library](../.benchmark/benchmark.hpp) was used, which timed each benchmark using a `std::chrono::steady_clock`.
 The full sourcecode of all benchmarks used for this section and general testing can be found [here](../.benchmark/main.cpp).
+The results of the benchmarks, as a `.csv` can be access [TODO](TODO).

 Relative overhead was measured using the following function: